-Earlier this year, I joined the merry throng as part of the Ocean Giants of Baja California trip, on board the excellent 24-passenger tourist vessel The Searcher, one of only a handful of ships with permits to visit protected sites along the Baja peninsula.
+Earlier this year, I joined the merry throng on board the excellent 24-passenger tourist vessel The Searcher, one of only a handful of ships with permits to visit protected sites along the Baja Peninsula.

 These barnacled sea beasts host more external sea lice than any other cetacean, but that doesn’t bother visitors to Mexico’s San Ignacio Lagoon, where the whales have been happily interacting with humans since the mid-70s.